scottpdo/flocc-cli/README.md

 Usage:

 ```
-flocc --new project-name # creates a folder `project-name` in the current directory
+flocc --name project-name # creates a folder `project-name` in the current directory
 ```